<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Cirrus Insight.
 Product Demo

-“How can I deliver a product demo that wows my prospects?”
+"How can I showcase a product demo that wows my prospects?"

-“How can I grab their attention for the whole presentation?”
+"How can I personalize my presentation to grab their attention?"

-“How can I make sure more of my demos end up as deals?”
+"How can I make sure more of my product or service demos end up as deals?"

 According to research by Sales Benchmark Index: